peteroupc/peteroupc.github.io/random.md

 <a id=Quality></a>
 ### Quality

-An unpredictable-random implementation generates uniformly random bits such that an outside party can guess neither prior nor future unseen bits of the random sequence correctly with more than a 50% chance per bit, even with knowledge of the randomness-generating procedure, the implementation's internal state at the given point in time, and/or extremely many outputs of the RNG.
+An unpredictable-random implementation generates uniformly distributed random bits such that an outside party can guess neither prior nor future unseen bits of the random sequence correctly with more than a 50% chance per bit, even with knowledge of the randomness-generating procedure, the implementation's internal state at the given point in time, and/or extremely many outputs of the RNG.
 (If the sequence was generated directly by a PRNG, ensuring future bits are unguessable this way should be done wherever the implementation finds it feasible; see "Seeding and Reseeding".)

 <a id=Seeding_and_Reseeding></a>
 ### Seeding and Reseeding